offtheclockmaven/offtheclockmaven.github.io/content/posts/2025101201/index.md

 - **Embedded:** **$824M** (−4% YoY)

-Client posted a record on “Zen 5” Ryzen.
+Client posted a record on "Zen 5” Ryzen.
 Gaming was hot.
 Most important: **Data Center** grew despite weaker AI GPU revenue (MI308 China halt; transition to MI350).
 Growth was carried by record **EPYC** CPU sales—**33rd** consecutive quarter of share gains.
 With next-gen accelerators ramping in late ’25 into ’26 (and the OpenAI build), Data Center has both engines primed.

 ---